 - Carfilzomib, pomalidomide, and dexamethasone

 - Pomalidomide, dexamethasone, and clarithromycin (Biaxin)

 Immunotherapy.
 This therapy, also called biologic therapy, helps to boost a person's immune system to fight cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
 Vaccines are a type of immunotherapy being explored in the treatment of multiple myeloma.
 Learn more about immunotherapy .

 Cytogenetics.
-Cytogenetics (the study of genetic changes in cells) and molecular studies may be performed on the tissue sample removed during the biopsy to show how aggressive the cancer is.
+Cytogenetics, which is the study of genetic changes in cells, and molecular studies may be performed on the tissue sample removed during the biopsy to find out how aggressive the cancer is.